tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <james {% include timecode %}>

-yeah, it seems like -- from the asexual people that I've talked to -- that it's it's like a second coming out process.
-That you know you kind of spend your teenage years figuring out if you're gay or bi--
+And yeah, it seems like -- from the asexual people that I've talked to -- that it's- it's like a second coming out process.
+That. you know, you kind of spend your teenage years figuring out if you're gay or bi--

 </james>
 </compare>
 <compare>
 <nick>

-Because you *think* you have to be hypersexual, because that's the kind of depiction--
+Because you *think* you *have* to be hypersexual, because that's the kind of depiction--

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

 Especially with the gay community.
-Like, we have kind of-- the culture, the gay culture, has really up until *very* recently when it was kind of-- the gay culture has become two dads and a kid in the suburbs, that it was circuit parties, and you know ecstasy, and stuff like that.
-That gay culture was the height and the the the absolute peak of sexuality.
+Like, we have kind of-- the culture, the gay culture, has really, up until *very* recently when it was kind of-- the gay culture has become two dads and a kid in the suburbs, that it was circuit parties, and, you know, ecstasy, and stuff like that.
+That gay culture was the height and the- the- the absolute peak of sexuality.
 And so, how can you be gay and asexual?

 </james>
 </compare>
 <compare>
 <nick>

-Or that regard, even if you are-- Even if you are that kind of monogamous kind of person, like when-- watch any gay drama, like Elite.
+On that regard, even if you are-- Even if you are that kind of monogamous kind of person, like when-- watch any gay drama, like Elite.
 (Is it Elites, or Elite?)

 </nick>
 </compare>